-1 my have packed bag for my trip.
+I. my have packedbag for my trip.

 our we have a big dog at home.

 you your Do have book with you?

-his he has book but not his pen.
+his he hasbook but not his pen.

 she her has left book at home.

 it its hurt paw when it fell.

 mine my This is book.
 The book is

 their theirs They took car to the garage.
 That bike is also

-Le et's write Do you know the difference between its and it's?
-Fill in its or it's to complete these sentences.

 important to save water.
+The cat licked